Subhumid temperate climate: Subtropical monsoon climate

-Highland subhumid temperate climate
+Subtropical highland climate

-A Highland subhumid temperate climate, officially classified as a Subtropical highland climate or Monsoon-influenced temperate oceanic climate under the Köppen classification (Cwb), only exists in elevated portions of the world that are within either the tropics or subtropics, though it is typically found in mountainous locations in some tropical countries.
-Despite the latitude, the higher altitudes of these regions mean that the climate tends to share characteristics with oceanic climates, though it can experience noticeably drier weather during the lower-sun "winter" season, and it usually has warmer winters than most oceanic climates.
+A Highland subhumid temperate climate, officially classified as a Subtropical highland climate or Monsoon-influenced temperate oceanic climate under the Köppen classification (Cwb), exists in elevated portions of the world that are within either the tropics or subtropics, though it is typically found in mountainous locations in some tropical countries.
+Despite the latitude, the higher altitudes of these regions mean that the climate tends to share characteristics with oceanic climates.

 Subpolar subhumid temperate climate

 A Subpolar subhumid temperate climate, officially classified as a Cold subtropical highland climate or Monsoon-influenced subpolar oceanic climate under the Köppen classification (Cwc), is a sub-alpine climate.
-Located only in Andean high plains in Bolivia and Perú, from 3200 m until 4000 m.
-It is a transition climate between Cwb and alpine climate ETH.
+It is located only in Andean high plains in Bolivia and Perú, from 3200 m until 4000 m.
+It is a transition climate between Cwb and alpine climate ET.